tstjep/opa_workshop/README.md

  - Rule with string comparison

 2. Now extend your rego code to also check if the lastname starts with the letter "m" (AND)
-3. When that works change the rule check for firstname "mani" OR lastname "matter".
+3. When that works change the rule to check for firstname "mani" OR lastname "matter".

 Useful Rego concepts:

  - AND vs OR in rules

 # Task 2 - Rego for K8s
-Use following JSON, with real Kubernetes AdmissonReview object, trying to start a Pod with two Containers:
+Use following real Kubernetes AdmissonReview JSON as Input, trying to start a Pod with two Containers:

     {
       "apiVersion": "admission.k8s.io/v1beta1",